 Professor Guhan Subramanian is the faculty director of the joint degree program at the Law School.

 Prospective students must apply to and be separately admitted to both the Law School and the Business School, each of which will independently review and admit applicants.
 For questions relating to the admissions process at each school, contact the individual admissions offices directly:

 Prospective JD/MBA students may apply to both schools concurrently or they may apply during the first year of study at either the Law School or the Business School.
 If you are interested in applying to either school for matriculation in September, please note the Law School deadline is February 1 while the Business School has a rolling admission process (HBS application deadlines).
-All Law School applicants are required to submit an LSAT score, in accordance with application guidelines.
+All Law School applicants are required to submit a GRE or LSAT score, in accordance with application guidelines.
 All Business School applicants are required to submit a GMAT or a GRE score.

 Students in the program complete the joint degree in four academic years.
 In the first two years of the program, students are required to enroll for one full year of study at the Law School and for one full year of study at the Business School; either can come first.
 In the third and fourth years of the program, students are enrolled in, and take courses at, both schools.
 Both schools have upper level requirements that are described in more detail below.